Historic Hawthorns House

 The Historic Complex planning effort is a separate process from the Hawthorns Area Plan and Public Access Working Group effort.
 Having two distinct planning projects provides Midpen with the flexibility to plan for public access for the Hawthorns Area on a separate timeline, as planning for the future use and management of the Historic Complex will be a lengthier process.
 Midpen will evaluate potential opportunities for public access connections between the Hawthorns Area and Historic Complex while preparing the Hawthorns Area Plan.

 The Historic Complex represents the social, agricultural, and architectural history of the San Francisco Peninsula estate property and retains historical integrity.
-Planning for the long-term use and management of this unique cultural resource is expected to begin in early 2024.
+Planning for the long-term use and management of this unique cultural resource began in early 2024.

 Image